Rahul's leadership necessary, Congress to organise Chintan Shivir, say party leaders after meeting at Sonia's residence | Politics

 Six out of 23 leaders, who wrote the letter to Sonia Gandhi seeking sweeping changes including "full-time and active" leadership and organizational elections, were also present at the meeting.
 Prithviraj Chavan, who was one of the senior leaders who wrote to Congress matriarch, addressed the media after the meeting and said the party will organise a 'Chintan Shivir' soon to discuss the challenges and party's future strategy.

 He said the meeting was held in a positive atmosphere and there will be more such meetings.
-"There will also be a Chintan Shivir like Panchmani and Shimla," Chavan said.
+"There will also be a Chintan Shivir like Panchmarhi and Shimla," Chavan said.

 He said that party leaders will sit together during Chintan Shivir and give their suggestions to strengthen the party and discuss the way ahead.
 "Everything will be deliberated during the Chintan Shivir.
 Working committee meetings will now be regular.
 There was some problem due to coronavirus," Chauhan added.